-Content warnings include mention of death by suicide and mental health.
+Content warnings include mention of abortion, animal experimentation, death by suicide, homophobia, physical abuse and sexual assault.

-Thank you so much to NetGalley and Stripes Publishing, an imprint of Little Tiger Group, for the opportunity to read this book.
+Thank you so much to NetGalley and HQ, an imprint of HarperCollins, for the opportunity to read this book.

 Once Upon a Blurb